 Bourreau-Dubois is a Professor of Economics at the University

 of Lorraine (France), and a member of the Bureau for Economic Theory

 and Applications (Bureau d'Economie Théorique et Appliquée, UMR 7522 /

 CNRS – Université de Lorraine) research lab.

-Research themes: public economics, economics of social policies, economics of family and labour laws.
+Research topics: public economics, economics of social policies, economics of family and labour laws.

-is a post-doctoral research fellow in health economics at the
+Arnault is a postdoctoral research fellow in economics at the

-Retirement in Europe (SHARE).
-He defended his PhD in 2015, under the
+daily living.
+He defended his PhD thesis in 2015, supervised by Pr.

-Thesis subject: the role of the entourage and the effect of public policies on the care of dependent elderly persons in France.
+Thesis subject: the role of the relatives and the effect of public policies on the care of dependent elderly persons in France.